 - Mottling (areas of skin that change color) or skin breakdown from rubbing constantly against clothing

 How is NAS diagnosed?

-Your baby's healthcare provider will ask if his mother used any drugs during pregnancy, and how often she used them.
-He will ask when she last used the drugs, and how much she used.
+Your baby's healthcare provider will ask if his or her mother used any drugs during pregnancy.
+The provider will ask how often she used them.
+He or she will ask when the mother last used the drugs, and how much she used.
 The following may also be needed:

 - A neonatal abstinence syndrome score is used to evaluate your baby's signs of dependence and withdrawal.
 The score will be done several times each day.
 It will also be used to help plan your baby's treatment.

 - Blood, urine, or meconium samples may be tested for drugs.
 Meconium is a baby's first bowel movement.

 Your baby may need to stay in the hospital for up to a week after birth.
 He or she may not have symptoms at first.